-Her Heart Sound's mission is to improve women's cardiac health outcomes after experiencing myocardial infarction, reduce readmissions, and to improve quality of life.
+Her Heart Sound's mission is to improve women's cardiac health outcomes after experiencing myocardial infarction and to reduce hospital readmission.

 Her Heart Sounds created cardiac support programs for women to provide ongoing emotional support through recovery.
 For example, many women in the Stress Management Program report that the emotional ramifications of experiencing a Myocardial Infarction have a greater negative impact than the physical aspect of experiencing a heart attack.
 Other research studies confirm the need for women experiencing significant cardiac events to be provided psychological support.
 Additionally, we provide SCAD education dissemination and are actively addressing gender inequality in cardiac treatment.

-The SCAD specific Stress Management eight-week program is offered on Mondays at 12 pm MDT and Wednesdays at 6 pm (MDT) by Dr. Angela Cassola, PhD in Health Psychology, and Founder and SCAD Survivor, Sheryl Martin.
+The SCAD specific Stress Management eight-week program is offered on Mondays at 12 pm MDT and Wednesdays at 6 pm (MDT) by Founder and SCAD Survivor, Sheryl Martin, and collaborator consultant Dr. Angela Cassola, PhD in Health Psychology.
 Learn ways to reduce stress and share with other SCAD Survivors from all over the world in a zoom meeting platform.
 The program will cover the various ramifications of stress with breakout room discussions.
 To date program data is revealing high efficacy and satisfaction from participants.
 This program is open to male SCAD Survivors as well. $20 program fee - please pay via this link: Program Fee

 Please contact us if you need cardiac condition information, assistance with medical advocacy including medical record review, psychological support and referrals.
 We schedule a zoom meeting or phone call to support you and create an action plan if needed.
 This service is free and available to women who have experienced cardiac events, and to men who have experienced SCAD.